 Is Tower Bridge Worth it?

 It’s an inexpensive tour for some cool views and experiences and doesn’t take a lot of time out of your day.
-Obviously I’m writing this guide to Tower Bridge because I think it is 100% worth it.
+If you like history, bridges, watching a bridge raise beneath your feet, and/or unique aerial views, it is 100% worth it.

 If you are using the London Pass, which you should be to maximize your sightseeing potential and dollars, the Tower Bridge Exhibition ticket is included in your pass.